-Universal and Legendary's latest music biopic follows the rise of N.W.A, a groundbreaking "gangsta rap" group that changed American hip-hop culture with hits like "F–k Tha Police" and "Express Yourself."
+Universal and Legendary's latest music biopic follows the rise of N.W.A, a groundbreaking "gangsta rap" group that changed American hip-hop culture with hits like "F--k Tha Police" and "Express Yourself."

 The movie directed by F. Gary Gray stars O'Shea Jackson, Jr. as Ice Cube, Corey Hawkins as Dr. Dre, Jason Mitchell as Eazy E, Aldis Hodge as MC Ren and Neil Brown, Jr. as DJ Yella.
 Paul Giamatti plays Jerry Heller, the manager of the group.

+Both Cube and Dre produced the film with Eazy-E's widow Tomica Woods-Wright, Matt Alvarez, Gray and Scott Bernstein.
 Will Packer serves as executive producer of the film alongside Adam Merims, David Engel, Bill Straus, and Legendary's Thomas Tull and Jon Jashni.
 The budget was $29 million.

 The other opener this weekend is Guy Ritchie's "The Man From U.N.C.L.E," which grossed $900,000 at the Thursday night box office.
 Warner Bros.' spy action film, which stars Henry Cavill ("Man of Steel") alongside Armie Hammer ("The Lone Ranger"), is based on the 1960s TV show of the same name, and is tracking for a debut weekend in the high-teen millions.